JKutt/transformers_segmentation/courses/deepMag/report/document.md

 ```

-For simplicity the above code is run on a similar model as [](#simple3d) but with fewer parameters:
+For simplicity, the above code is run on a similar model as [](#simple3d) but with fewer parameters:
 - number of x cells = 128
 - number of y cells = 128
 - number of z cells = 64

 [](#cg) and [](#cgsolution) display the results of running the GPU enabled algorithm.
 The algorithm achieves convergence and has expected decay behaviour.
 The recovered model is coherent with acceptable xy lateral resolution of the target but lacks any depth imaging.
 This is expected.
 Potential fields suffer from ambiguity in depth information or the lack there of.
+A regularization term is typically used to promote models with structure to depth ([](https://doi.org/10.1016/j.cageo.2015.09.015)).

 ```{figure} ./figures/09-cgiterations.png
 :name: cg